tinacms/tina-graphql-gateway/packages/client/readme.md

 file_template: ":filename:"
 ```

-These files will store a reference to the GraphQL endpoint we'll end up using, and will also let us know where we can find our content schemas.
+These files will create a map our content to content models.
+In the above file, we declare any markdown files in our project should be a "post" type (we'll define this post type next).

 ### Define Content Schema

-Now we define the shape of our content.
-This allows us to build a GraphQL API that will match the content, automatically generate the Tina forms that can interact with it, and optionally let us create TypeScript types.
+Templates define the shape of different content models.

 **.forestry/front_matter/templates/post.yml**